run2bizdocs/documentation/en-us/docs/4biz-helium/processes/demand/use/import-demand-attibute-data.md

 2. Click on **Import Data**;

-3. It'll be present the file template to guide in the form and order the data should be in the file;
+3. It'll be present the file template to guide the format and order the data should be created in the file;

-4. Before select the file, verify if it is in accordance to the template, taking into consideration the format (.xls, .xlsx, .xml or .csv);
+4. Before select the file, verify if it's in accordance to the template, taking into consideration the format (.xls, .xlsx, .xml or .csv);

 5. Click on "Choose file" to attach;

 6. Click on "Send".

-!!! tip "About"

-    <b>Product/Version:</b> 4biz | Helium &nbsp;&nbsp;
-    <b>Updated:</b>01/07/2019 – Larissa Lourenço